Gitty-McHubface/sdc-project2/README.md

 ## Data Pre-processing

-For the data pre-processing step, I followed the recommendations in the [Stanford CS231n lecture notes](https://cs231n.github.io/neural-networks-2/).
-Based on the notes and lecture, I decided to zero center each color channel of the training images.
-Below is an image showing the mean color of the training dataset.
+For the data pre-processing step, I followed the recommendations in the [Stanford CS231n lecture and notes](https://cs231n.github.io/neural-networks-2/).
+Based on the notes and lecture, I decided to zero center each color channel of the training dataset.
+Below is an image showing the mean color of the training dataset using this method.

 ![alt_text][mean_image]